mbtproject/mbt/README.md

 Modules can be built with different programming languages and their native build tools.

-For example, a repository could have .NET modules built with msbuild and NodeJS modules built with npm scripts.
+For example, you could have a Java modules built with Maven/Gradle, .NET modules built with MSBUILD and NodeJS modules built with npm scripts - all in one repository.
-Module developers should be able to use the build tools native to their tool-chain.
+The idea is, module developers should be able to use the build tools native to their stack.

 Each module in a repository is stored in its own directory with a spec file called `.mbt.yml`.
 Presence of the spec file indicates `mbt` that the directory